Mark Sedwill: Later career

-Sedwill was appointed a Non-Executive Director of BAE Systems PLC on 1st November 2022.
-He is also a senior adviser and Supervisory Board member of Rothschild & Co, the Senior Independent Director and Senior Deputy Chair of Lloyd’s of London, and the Chairman of the Atlantic Future Forum.
+Sedwill was appointed a non-executive director of BAE Systems plc on 1 November 2022.
+He is also a senior adviser and supervisory board member of Rothschild & Co, the senior independent director and senior deputy chair of Lloyd's of London, and the chairman of the Atlantic Future Forum.

+Speaking to the Covid Inquiry, Simon Case and Sedwill described Boris Johnson’s Downing Street as “poisonous”, “mad” and unfit to run the country.
+Giving evidence, “I’ve never seen a bunch of people less well-equipped to run a country,” Simon Case, then head official in the Cabinet Office, wrote in July 2020 to Mark Sedwill.

 Personal life

 Sedwill married in 1999 and has one daughter.
-He is a Fellow of the Royal Geographical Society, Fellow of the Institute of Directors and President of the Special Forces Club.
-He is also a trustee and Council member of the Royal National Lifeboat Institute (RNLI).
+He is a Fellow of the Royal Geographical Society, Fellow of the Institute of Directors, President of the Special Forces Club, and a Liveryman of the Worshipful Company of Stationers and Newspaper Makers.
+He is also a trustee and Council member of the Royal National Lifeboat Institution (RNLI).

+In popular culture

+In the 2023 Channel 4 docudrama Partygate, Sedwill was played by Anthony Calf.

 Honours

 Sedwill was appointed Companion of the Order of St Michael and St George (CMG) in 2008 Birthday Honours, promoted in the same Order to Knight Commander (KCMG) in the 2018 New Year Honours and then to Knight Grand Cross (GCMG) in the 2023 New Year Honours, all for services to British foreign policy, national security and HM Government.

 On 11 September 2020 he was created Baron Sedwill, of Sherborne in the County of Dorset.
 In July 2021, he was appointed an Honorary Colonel in the Royal Marines Reserve.
-He made his maiden speech during a debate in the House of Lords about the Ukraine/Russia Crisis on 25th February 2022.
+He made his maiden speech during a debate in the House of Lords about the Russian invasion of Ukraine on 25 February 2022.